 Now I live in southwestern Colorado with my wife and two kids.
 We’re nestled between the Rocky Mountains and the beautiful canyon country you see in the picture.
 I spend most of my time here writing, while also teaching the gospel to kids and teens at my church and at the area’s many Christian camps.

 I’ll happily tell kids about Jesus just about anywhere I’m asked, and I’ll work with most Bible-believing ministries that affirm the good news of salvation in Christ alone and his atonement for sin.
 My convictions are most closely in line with evangelical Presbyterianism, but I have also worshiped and ministered with Baptists.
 This statement of faith by B. B. Warfield makes a good summary of those beliefs I consider to be most important.

 As for influences, I love several Puritan writers of the 17th Century and thereabouts.
 This isn’t nearly as boring and uptight as most people imagine.
 The era produced extraordinarily godly men and women who were passionate about Christian life—not a moralistic sort of life but a faith-filled one in which hearty obedience to God flowed from looking deeply and constantly at Jesus.
-I associate with Serge, formerly World Harvest Mission, where I find that same gospel-centered approach to ministry and discipleship.

 My book, Show Them Jesus: Teaching the Gospel to Kids, was published in April, 2014.
 In it, I share stories and gospel-centered teaching ideas from my own experience as a Bible teacher.
 With co-authors, I’ve also written a series of discipleship lessons for tweens and young teens and a small-group study for parents, The Gospel-Centered Parent.
 Still more of my writing is available online, at the New Living Translation’s Bible study resources page.